You are here

 Atlantic and Pacific Cod comes in many product forms including fresh and frozen fillets, frozen whole fish, breaded fillets or portions, smoked, dried, salted and canned products.
 Cod is one of the types of groundfish that are often used in traditional “fish and chips”.

 Cod is a low fat flaky white meat fish that is a good source of protein, phosphorus, niacin, and Vitamin B-12.
-A 3 ounce cooked portion of cod has less than 90 calories and one gram of fat, and 15 to 20 grams of protein.
+An individual 100 g (raw) portion of cod has less than 90 calories, less than one gram of fat, and 17 grams of protein.

 Management & Sustainability